Kaityss/COS-730-Ass/README.md

 # COS-730-Ass

 ## Project Description
-BlackBerry Messenger (BBM) was an instant messaging application originally designed ex- clusively for BlackBerry devices.
+BlackBerry Messenger (BBM) was an instant messaging application originally designed exclusively for BlackBerry devices.
 Launched in 2005 by BlackBerry Limited, BBM quickly became a hallmark of the BlackBerry experience, particularly popular among business users for its secure communication features.

 Despite its initial success, BBM faced significant competition from other messaging services like WhatsApp and iMessage, leading to a decline in its user base.
-The service was known for its robust security features, real-time delivery and read receipts, and group chat function- alities.
+The service was known for its robust security features, real-time delivery and read receipts, and group chat functionalities.
 BBM’s use of PIN-based user identification provided an additional layer of privacy and security

 ## Branching Strategy
 - [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)